-- Install a USB driver if your C-SPY driver requires it.
-For more information, see: - Hardware installation, page 30 - 2 Before you start C-SPY, choose Project>Options>Debugger>Setup and select the C-SPY driver that matches your debugger system: simulator or a hardware debugger system.
+- Before you start C-SPY, choose Project>Options>Debugger>Setup and select the C-SPY driver that matches your debugger system: simulator or a hardware debugger system. - 2 In the Category list, select the appropriate C-SPY driver and make your settings.
+For information about these options, see Debugger options, page 293. - 3 Click OK. - 4 Choose Tools>Options to open the IDE Options dialog box: - Select Debugger to configure the debugger behavior - Select Stack to configure the debugger's tracking of stack usage.

-Note: You can only choose a driver you have installed on your computer.

-3 In the Category list, select the appropriate C-SPY driver and make your settings.
-For information about these options, see Debugger options, page 267.

-- 4 Click OK.

-- 5 Choose Tools>Options>Debugger to configure:

-- The debugger behavior

-- The debugger's tracking of stack usage.